DieKostspieligSalbe/console-games/README.md

 # My practice console games
-1. Guess the number - they said using goto is bad and this game code goes against that (prepare your eyes before seeing the code)
+1. Guess the number - they said using goto is bad and this game code goes against that (prepare your eyes before seeing the code).
-2. Tic Tac Toe
+2. Tic Tac Toe (I tried to pack everything in the class)
+3. Hangman (I tried to separate class logic from user code)